austintgriffith/clevis/README.md

 brew install node@10
 brew link --force --overwrite node@10
 ```
+(you will probably have to remove the node_modules and package-lock.json and do the whole `npx clevis init; npm i` dance.)

 If you have other errors or problems, let's get this list populated.
 Shoot me an email and let's debug: austin@concurrence.io